ppy/osu-wiki/news/2019-09-07-community-mentorship-program-fall-2019-mentee-signups-now-open.md

 Since last cycle, we've restructured our general mentorship timeline:

-- No longer are mentors required to sign-up each cycle, instead a mentor may mentor for as long as they'd like, but can retire at any time, once completing their commitments to their mentees.
+- Mentors are no longer required to sign up each cycle; instead, a mentor may stay for as long as they'd like, and can retire at any time once completing their commitments to their mentees or by passing their mentees to other mentors.
-- Mentee applications are accepted every 4-weeks, and expire after 8, if they have not been accepted.
-However, applicants with high interests are encouraged to reapply as often as possible, to better reflect their interest, changes in mentor preferences, and availability.
+- Mentee applications are processed every 4 weeks, and expire after 8 if they have not been accepted.
+However, applicants with high interest in the program are encouraged to reapply as often as possible to better reflect their interest, changes in mentor preferences, and availability.
-- Mentors and mentees are fixed for a minimum 8 weeks, but mentors can also hold mentees for longer than this, and are encouraged to do so.
+- Mentors and mentees are fixed for a minimum of 8 weeks, but mentors can hold mentees for longer than this and are encouraged to do so.

 ---